williamhorstkamp/Commissionator/Docs/UI Roadmap.md

 - [x] Toolbar with buttons

 ###V5: Right panel changes based on selection in left
-- [ ] Create updated panel for testing
+- [x] Create updated panel for testing
-- [ ] Implement left panel changing right panel and panel being able to be rotated still via menu
+- [x] Implement left panel changing right panel and panel being able to be rotated still via menu

+###V6: Clicking left panel causes query in right
+- [x] Model updated
+- [x] Using column from left table as key to a query for right panel

-###V6: Context sensitive toolbar changes with panel changes
+###V7: Context sensitive toolbar changes with panel changes

 ###TBA: Begin designing the specific panels to match V3 model